griffin-school/intro-to-web-dev/angular_setup.md

 ## Create angular file structure
 All of the angular files are *static* HTML/JS files so they will live in the `assets/javascripts/` folder.

-This is what the angular directory should look like
+This is what the angular directory should look like when you finish this guide

 ```
 /app/assets/javascripts/angular